-- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - 1.6.a.
-The addition of any participating site must be approved by the Review Committee prior to assigning any residents to that site.
+- Identifying the faculty member(s) who will assume educational and supervisory responsibility for post-doctoral fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of post-doctoral fellows - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern post-doctoral fellow education during the assignment - 1.6.
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all post-doctoral fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
 (Core)